-Since opening in 2002, Forest Dunes Golf Club has hosted Michigan Section events, but it's not the golf that makes our history interesting.
+Since opening in 2002, Forest Dunes Golf Club has hosted numerous golf events and outings but it's not the golf that makes our history interesting.
 Far from it!

 Gangsters, bootleggers and one crazy pilot!

 This was once property owned by William Durant, the founder of General Motors.
 Durant sold a parcel of land in the 1930's to "The Detroit Partnership."
 (The Detroit Mafia families of Tocco-Licavoil-Zerilli).
-It was known as South Branch Ranch, the recreational center for Detroit mobsters – and frequently visited by Jimmy Hoffa.
-In fact, after Hoffa's disappearance, there was speculation that he may have become a "permanent fixture to the grounds."
-If you do find Jimmy, please notify Superintendent John Wessels.
+It was known as South Branch Ranch, the recreational center for Detroit mobsters.

 A mix of prohibition and an economic boom from the automotive industry in Detroit in the 1920's caused the uprising of the notorious Purple Gang.

 In Detroit the 1920s were a time of excess.
 Although prohibition was in effect, Detroit's gangsters imported alcohol from nearby Windsor.
 Proceeds from this industry went to various developments, but none were more impressive than the building of the South Branch Ranch.

 Not far from the south branch of AuSable river in northern Michigan, the gang built one of the largest ranches in Michigan history.
 The various barns surrounding the primary residence resembled modern day airplane hangars.
 They included an indoor horse riding area, dance parlor, interlinking tunnels and hidden rooms.

 The property spanned acres and included a private runway, hunting area, servant quarters, junkyard, and an Olympic-sized pool.